skamensky/printfdebug/README.md

 The readme is generated automatically to inject examples and CLI usage.
 After adding tests or modifying the CLI, run ` go run internal/readme/gen_readme.go`

-Do not make changed directly to the `README.md` file.
+Do not make changes directly to the `README.md` file.
 Only ever make changes to the file `README_template.md` and regenerate.
 # Examples
 The below examples are generated automatically from test results